DigilentInc/vivado-library/ip/Pmods/PmodWIFI_v1_0/README.md

 as a string, such as "192.144.12.1".

-Select your network's security type by uncommenting the corresponding macro definitions towards the top of the program.
+Select your network's security type by uncommenting the corresponding macro definition towards the top of the program.

 The router SSID and Wi-Fi password are taken as strings.
 Replace the strings "myRouter" and "myPassword" in the configuration section of the program you are